kjolley/BIGSdb_documentation/dbase_setup.rst

 * allow_submissions

   * Show in submission template and allow data to be submitted even if field is set as 'curate_only'.
-This has no affect on fields that do not have the 'curate_only' attribute as these fields are included in submissions by default.
+This has no effect on fields that do not have the 'curate_only' attribute as these fields are included in submissions by default.
 This attribute will be overridden if the field has the 'no_submissions' attribute set.